Atherton

 Grant

-susan‘s research interests lie in the area of lean and agile supply chains across manufacturing and service sectors. her recent research has focused on the tension between opportunism and forbearance in buyer –supplier ‘partnerships’; the impact of market culture on attitudes and behaviours across supply chain players; and on the generation of values such as trust in global supply chain relationships. she is currently involved in a number of collaborative projects with researchers across management and engineering disciplines in the area of global supply chain management, and has published widely in the area. susan holds a phd from henley management college and has been involved in the lean aerospace initiative at cranfield school of management specialising in lean supply chain management within the domestic and international aerospace markets. susan is a lecturer and course director on the msc engineering management within the school of engineering and design and a member of the chartered institute of purchasing and supply (cips). lecturer and course director for the msc in engineering management brunel university london: school of engineering and design global supply chain management and logistics manufacturing strategy and economics
+susan‘s research interests lie in the area of supply chain knowledge networks. she is currently involved in a number of collaborative projects with researchers across management and engineering disciplines in the area of global supply chain management, and has published widely in the area. susan holds a phd from henley management college and has been involved in the lean aerospace initiative at cranfield school of management specialising in lean supply chain management within the domestic and international aerospace markets. susan is a lecturer and course director on the msc engineering management within the school of engineering and design and a member of the chartered institute of purchasing and supply (cips). lecturer and course director for the msc in engineering management brunel university london: school of engineering and design global supply chain management and logistics manufacturing strategy and economics

 Dr Susan Grant

-Susan‘s research interests lie in the area of lean and agile supply chains across manufacturing and service sectors.
-Her recent research has focused on the tension between opportunism and forbearance in buyer –supplier ‘partnerships’; the impact of market culture on attitudes and behaviours across supply chain players; and on the generation of values such as trust in global supply chain relationships.
+Susan‘s research interests lie in the area of supply chain knowledge networks.
 She is currently involved in a number of collaborative projects with researchers across management and engineering disciplines in the area of global supply chain management, and has published widely in the area.
 Susan holds a PhD from Henley Management College and has been involved in the Lean Aerospace Initiative at Cranfield School of Management specialising in lean supply chain management within the domestic and international aerospace markets.
 Susan is a lecturer and Course director on the MSc Engineering Management within the School of Engineering and Design and a member of the Chartered Institute of Purchasing and Supply (CIPS).
 Lecturer and Course Director for the MSc in Engineering Management Brunel University London: School of Engineering and Design Global supply chain management and Logistics Manufacturing Strategy and Economics

 Yang

-dr qingping yang is currently the group leader for brunel quality engineering and smart technology (quest) research group and robotics and automation research group. dr yang joined the brunel centre for manufacturing metrology (bcmm) in 1988 with a visiting scholarship awarded by the avic, after his graduation in instrumentation and measurement technology from chengdu aeronautical polytechnic in 1983 and subsequent 4 years’ research experiences at an aircraft structure research institute (avic, xi’an) and admission to an msc programme in robot control and intelligent control at northwestern polytechnical university. in 1989, he was awarded an ors award and a phd studentship from british technology group to develop a patented smart 3d high precision probe system for cmms, and he received his phd degree in october 1992. since then he has been working as a research fellow, lecturer/senior lecturer/reader (associate professor) at brunel university london. he has actively participated in 15 (11 as principal investigator) research projects funded by the uk government, eu and industrial companies, with a total funding of about £2.5 million as principal investigator and £888k as co-investigator. through more than 30 years dedicated research, he has developed a unique and coherent research field broadly integrating three research areas of sensor/measurement systems, quality engineering and smart technologies (including ai and robotics) with rigorous theoretical foundation, addressing the core science and technology underpinning these areas. he has published more than 110 journal/conference papers, 5 book chapters and 3 patents (one patent successfully assigned for commercial exploitation in 2004) in these areas. he has supervised (as the 1st supervisor) 20 phd and 3 mphil students with successful completion as well as 9 visiting academic staff / phd students, and he is currently supervising one postdoctoral research fellow and 8 phd students. dr yang has received numerous prizes and awards for outstanding academic and work performance in the past (including three performance bonuses in brunel university). he has been a member of ieee and iet. he was profiled in the 15th edition of marquis who’s who in the world (1998) and the 5th edition of marquis who’s who in science and engineering (2000). dr yang has taught a number of subjects at both pg/ug levels and his teaching is closely related to his research: pg level (level 7): robotics and manufacturing automation; manufacturing measurement; optical and optoelectronic engineering; project management; computation for information processing and computer-aided data analysis. ug levels (level 4-6): computer integrated manufacturing (level 6); quality engineering and metrology (level 6); business for engineers (level 6); mechatronics (level 5); microprocessors (level 5); electrical engineering principles (level 5); instruments and applications (level 5); measurement and instrumentation (level 5); introduction to internet computing (level 4); internet scripting and computer architecture (level 4); project management (levels 4-5). he is currently teaching: ai applications in engineering (level 6) quality management and reliability (level 7) advanced measurement systems and data analysis (level 7)
+dr qingping yang is currently the group leader for brunel quality engineering and smart technology (quest) research group and robotics and automation research group. dr yang joined the brunel centre for manufacturing metrology (bcmm) in 1988 with a visiting scholarship awarded by the avic, after his graduation in instrumentation and measurement technology from chengdu aeronautical polytechnic in 1983 and subsequent 4 years’ research experiences at an aircraft structure research institute (avic, xi’an) and admission to an msc programme in robot control and intelligent control at northwestern polytechnical university. in 1989, he was awarded an ors award and a phd studentship from british technology group to develop a patented smart 3d high precision probe system for cmms, and he received his phd degree in october 1992. since then he has been working as a research fellow, lecturer/senior lecturer/reader (associate professor) at brunel university london. he has actively participated in 15 (11 as principal investigator) research projects funded by the uk government, eu and industrial companies, with a total funding of about £2.5 million as principal investigator and £888k as co-investigator. through more than 30 years dedicated research, he has developed a unique and coherent research field broadly integrating three research areas of sensor/measurement systems, quality engineering and smart technologies (including ai and robotics) with rigorous theoretical foundation, addressing the core science and technology underpinning these areas. he has published more than 110 journal/conference papers, 5 book chapters and 3 patents (one patent successfully assigned for commercial exploitation in 2004) in these areas. he has supervised (as the 1st supervisor) 20 phd and 3 mphil students with successful completion as well as 9 visiting academic staff / phd students, and he is currently supervising one postdoctoral research fellow and 8 phd students. dr yang has received numerous prizes and awards for outstanding academic and work performance in the past (including three performance bonuses in brunel university). he has been a member of ieee and iet. he was profiled in the 15th edition of marquis who’s who in the world (1998) and the 5th edition of marquis who’s who in science and engineering (2000). dr yang has been developing a unique and coherent research field broadly integrating the following three research areas for more than 30 years: sensor / measurement systems: advanced sensors and robot sensing (including tactile, force, optical proximity and stereo vision); 3d dimensional metrology (including cmms, virtual cmms, afms); 3d freeform surface measurement (including fringe projection); intelligent instrumentation; advanced data analytics; measurement science. quality engineering: quality engineering (including robust design, triz and intelligent process control); lean six sigma; condition monitoring and structural integrity; safety and risk management; environment monitoring. uncertainty quantification; integrated quality tools and information systems; quality science. smart technologies and applications: robotics and autonomous systems (including cognitive robots; collaborative robots; robots for measurements, inspection and maintenance; medical robots; mobile robots); human-robot interaction; vr/ar/mr; iot; data science; machine learning and artificial intelligence; generalised information theory; knowledge based systems; ontology engineering; semantic web; cognition and neuroscience; smart technology applications (e.g. smart manufacturing; smart buildings; smart maintenance; smart healthcare; industry 4.0). dr yang has taught a number of subjects at both pg/ug levels and his teaching is closely related to his research: pg level (level 7): robotics and manufacturing automation; manufacturing measurement; optical and optoelectronic engineering; project management; computation for information processing and computer-aided data analysis. ug levels (level 4-6): computer integrated manufacturing (level 6); quality engineering and metrology (level 6); business for engineers (level 6); mechatronics (level 5); microprocessors (level 5); electrical engineering principles (level 5); instruments and applications (level 5); measurement and instrumentation (level 5); introduction to internet computing (level 4); internet scripting and computer architecture (level 4); project management (levels 4-5). he is currently teaching: ai applications in engineering (level 6) quality management and reliability (level 7) advanced measurement systems and data analysis (level 7)

 Dr Qingping Yang